Making skis that focus on turns is something the brand has never done before | LINE

 Directional Freeride Skis〈Lightweight Freeride〉〈Freeride〉

-There are two types of LINE freeride models.
+LINE offers two types of freeride models.

 The "VISION" series pursues even lighter skis.
 Lighter skis are more likely to pick up vibrations from the snow, but this problem is solved by a technology called "THC CONSTRUCTION."
 By combining materials such as carbon, aramid, and glass fiber laminated on top of the core, this system absorbs various vibrations and stabilizes the skis.
 This series is available in a wide range of waist widths: 118, 108, and 98